talwrii/ffmpeg-cookbook/README.md

 ```
 <a name="reflection"> </a>
 # Getting information about FFmpeg
-FFmpeg has various functions to provide documentation and information about how to run FFmpeg by calling FFFmpeg itself.
+FFmpeg has various functions to provide documentation and information about how to run FFmpeg by calling FFmpeg itself.
 ## Listing objects
 FFmpeg has various types of objects that form part of commands.
 These objects can be listed like so: